-These buns are a traditional Chinese accompaniment to dishes such pork or roast duck.
+These buns are a traditional Chinese accompaniment to dishes such roast pork or roast duck.
 Gua Bao, famous in Taiwan, is one style which uses pork belly.
 A lotus leaf bun by itself is called a “he ye bing” but with filings is called a “he ye bao”.
 They are found all across China, Singapore, Taiwan, and Hong kong.
+I was told by my co worker that a traditional Chinese breakfast is a piece of this plain bun and soy milk.
+Sounds delicious!

-I always use my Thermomix to make my bread dough as it mixes it and kneads it in 3 minutes.
+I always use my Thermomix to make my bread dough as it mixes it and kneads it in about 5 minutes.
 Then the dough is ready for it’s first rise.
-I find that I’m willing make breads, pizzas, cookies, and such at a moment’s notice since getting the Thermomix about a couple of years ago.
+I find that I’m willing make breads, pizzas, cookies, and such at a moment’s notice since getting the first Thermomix about a couple of years ago.

 I also included directions for making this recipe without the Thermomix, so that anyone who wants to try can make this.